goldin2008/Note/README.md

 *Familiarity with ML tools like Caffe, pyTorch, TensorFlow, scikit-learn, nltk etc

 *Advanced knowledge of at least one programming language (Python, C/C++, C#, Objective-C)

+*Proficient in programming skills to include: JAVA, Python and Object Oriented Programming-3 years

+*Proficient in Machine Learning to include: feature extraction statistical approaches, linear and non-linear classifiers and deep learning-3 years

+*Ability to apply, evaluate, and modify machine learning algorithms against various data sources and use cases

+*Ability to articulate complex analytic and technical problems

+*Can work effectively without detailed instructions
 ```

 AWS Account: